 As part of the Ministry of Education’s Child Care Reopening Guidelines, the City of Hamilton must ensure that training is provided to all child care staff/providers on health and safety measures prior to reopening.

 Public Health Ontario and Hamilton Public Health Services have developed videos and posters to assist with understanding our role in stopping the spread of COVID-19 in our community.
 All Staff, and Students (if applicable), must read and sign off on all Pandemic Health and Safety policies.
 The same policies must be made available to all parents/guardians and families enrolled in any of our centres.
+This training must be reviewed every 3 months.

 Links to important information are provided below and all child care staff/providers must complete this training prior to reopening.